Blue Line Extension Light Rail Transit project

 Community input

-It's important for people who live, work, or use public transportation near the Blue Line to share their opinions.
+It is important for people who live, work, or use public transportation near the Blue Line to share their opinions.
 The Project Office will ask for people's comments in different ways.
-By participating, you’ll have a say in the final decision.
-This includes things like surveys and meetings.
-You can attend an open house, virtual meeting, or add comments to the Public Coordinate Map on the project website.
+By participating, you will have a say in the final decision.
+You can participate in surveys, an open house, and virtual meetings.

 Project phase